alphagov/govuk-design-system/src/community/design-system-day/index.md

 - Trauma-informed research and design: Katrina Birch (GOV.UK Design System), Janice Hannaway (?), Kate Every (?), and Helen Baron (?)
 - Design systems don’t solve problems, people do: Tash Willcocks (TPXimpact)

-There will be breaks throughout the day and an hour for lunch.
 You'll be able to speak with others in the community and chat with our panellists too.
 Towards the end of the day, we'll have an optional social for more conversation.

 #### Day 2

 The second day will be hosted online.

 The event starts at 9:30am and runs until 5:00pm, and we'll break for lunch at 12:30pm.
 There will be breaks throughout the day but you're free to drop in and out as necessary.

 Between sessions you can visit booths to hear about other platforms at Government Digital Service, and we'll run speed networking events between sessions too.

 **Morning**